brianbrunner/yowl/README.md

 Bots aren't useful if they can't handle multi-step interactions with your users.

-  * [yowl-dialog-manager](https://github.com/brianbrunner/yowl-dialog-manager) - a structured approach for defining and chaining dialogs, making it easier to create complex workflows for your bat
+  * [yowl-dialog-manager](https://github.com/brianbrunner/yowl-dialog-manager) - a structured approach for defining and chaining dialogs, making it easier to create complex workflows for your bot

 ## Examples